peteroupc/html3dutil/doc/tutorial-camera.md

 **`MathUtil.mat4ortho2d(left, right, bottom, top)`**

-This method returns a 4x4 matrix that adjusts the coordinate system for a two-dimensional orthographic projection.
+This method returns a 4 &times; 4 matrix that adjusts the coordinate system for a two-dimensional orthographic projection.
 This is a convenience method that is useful for showing a two-dimensional view.
 The `mat4ortho2d` method calls `mat4ortho` and sets `near` and `far` to -1 and 1, respectively.
 This choice of values makes Z coordinates at or near 0 especially appropriate for this projection.

 * `left`, `right`, `bottom`, `top` - Same as in `mat4ortho`.

 **`MathUtil.mat4orthoAspect(left, right, bottom, top, near, far, aspect)`**

-This method returns a 4x4 matrix that adjusts the coordinate system for an orthographic projection, such that the resulting view isn't stretched or squished in case the view volume's aspect ratio and the scene's aspect ratio are different.
+This method returns a 4 &times; 4 matrix that adjusts the coordinate system for an orthographic projection, such that the resulting view isn't stretched or squished in case the view volume's aspect ratio and the scene's aspect ratio are different.